-Oklahoma Christian University (OC) offers a number of game design programs across several schools and departments.
-The College of Engineering, Department of Computer Science, offers BS degrees in Gaming and Animation and Computer Science (CS) with Gaming and Animation.
-The Department of Art and Design in the College of Liberal Arts offers BA and BFA degrees in Gaming and Animation, and a 21 credit hour Minor in 3D Modeling and Animation.
+Oklahoma Christian University (OC) offers a BS degree in Gaming and Animation, a BS in Computer Science (CS) with Gaming and Animation, BA and BFA degrees in Gaming and Animation, and a 21 credit hour Minor in 3D Modeling and Animation.

 All programs provide access to Sparks Advanced Visualization Lab, Baugh Motion Capture Lab, Cox Digital Art Lab, and Kicker Audio Lab.
 Depending on the program, students will complete studio courses, Team Game Production, Gaming and Animation Studio, and the Gaming and Animation Capstone.
 Courses for all programs are taught by professionals who are active in the game and animation industries.